dmccreary/graph-systems-thinking/docs/what-they-are-saying.md

 # What People are Saying about the Graph Systems Thinking Course

+I am grateful to be connected to many of the former students of this course.

+#### Interested in Bringing Systems Thinking to Business

+Thanks for a great talk on Systems Thinking + Graphs.
+I'm very interested in bringing Systems Thinking into business and development and, and your talk has encouraged me to revisit it.

+* Tane Piper
+* IKEA Systems

+#### Course Touched Multiple Pain Points

+Thank you for very interesting session about graph system thinking and insightful Q&A. I hope to follow your journey.
+You have touched multiple pain points I currently have: PKGs, hardware support, graph system thinking... so, it is very good you have put so much effort into your blog.
+I am plan to study it once I am done with KGC.

+* Alex Matiushkin
+* Member Of Technical Staff at eBay

 #### Expanded Possibilities of EKGs
 I really enjoyed your graph systems thinking course.
 It really expanded my thoughts about the possible opportunities as I start advocating for the development of an EKGs.
 Thanks again for the course and the various pointers to additional information.